-Score value_6 RIA analyses in Spain are quite new and currently the impulse for their use is focused toward administrative simplification and better regulation programs.
-Thus, the Spanish RIA process formally does not include systematic sustainability checks on an exhaustive set of indicators (including social, economic, and environmental aspects of sustainability) or that consider the short- to long-term effects of regulatory change.
+Score 3 RIA analyses in Spain are quite new, and the impulse for their use is currently focused on administrative simplification and better regulation programs.
+Thus, the Spanish RIA process does not formally include systematic sustainability checks on an exhaustive set of indicators (including social, economic, and environmental aspects of sustainability) that consider the short- to long-term effects of regulatory change.